alexellis/arkade/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new and existing tests passed.

 <!--- In case it is a new application -->
-- [ ] New application can be installed on ARM platform.
-- [ ] New application shows an error message if the architecture is not supported.
+- [ ] I have tested this on arm, or have added code to prevent deployment